cohorte/cohorte-eclipse/demos_nodes/cohorte-base-demo_node1/README.md

+#The configuration

-#The configuration is set in the  "run_node1.js" file
+The coonfiguration is set in the  "run_node1.js" file

 @see run_node1.js

-The parameters set in the launch configuration overwrite those set in the run_node1.js
+The parameters set in the launch configuration overwrite those set in the "run_node1.js" file.